Transfer Connections is the transfer student orientation at NJIT. To find out more information CLICK HERE.

-The Center for Academic and Personal Enrichment (CAPE) provides academic support services and activities to enhance students’ academic and professional development.
-The Center for Academic and Personal Enrichment is located in 200 Kupfrian Hall.
+The Learning Center (TLC) provides academic support services and activities to enhance students’ academic and professional development.
+TLC is located in 200 Kupfrian Hall.
 During the Fall and Spring semesters, the Center is open Monday - Thursday from 9 a.m.- 8 p.m.; Friday from 8:30 a.m.- 4:30 p.m.
-For additional information, please contact the CAPE Office at 973-596-2992 or visit the website at www.njit.edu/cape.
+For additional information, please contact TLC at 973-596-2992 or send an email to email@example.com.

 The clinical staff at NJIT provides a variety of health services to prevent and treat common illnesses and injuries and other health care issues and needs.

 The State of New Jersey as well as NJIT requires that all students complete a Student Health Packet!